Publications The State of the Affordable Non-State School Sector - 4th Edition

-The increase in demand for affordable non-state schools means that there will be an additional 66 million new seats for children required in the next five years in low- and middle-income countries.
+The increase in demand for affordable non-state schools means that there will be an additional 56 million new seats for children required through 2025 in low and middle-income countries.

 Given the context of the growing, unmet demand for education and capacity-constrained public management, states are being encouraged to recognize the value that non-governmental actors bring to education.
 However, while the non-state school sector's role in delivering education services has been growing, its full potential is limited by financing constraints.

 Opportunity EduFinance, given its unique position in the non-state education market, leveraged its expertise and experience to conduct a sizing analysis of the non-state education market in low- and middle-income countries.
-This analysis has been published in a report entitled, "The State of the Affordable Non-State School Sector."
-The full report is publicly available for download, along with a report brief, data set, and media kit.
+This analysis was first published in 2018, but the most recently published full report entitled, “The State of the Affordable Non-State School Sector - 4th edition” has been published in November 2022.
+The full report is publicly available for download, along with a Report Brief and data set.

-For inquiries related to this report, please email Scott Sheridan, Director of Operations, at email@example.com.
+For inquiries related to this report, please email Scott Sheridan, Director of Operations, EduFinance, at email@example.com.

 Why education matters